Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Voltage Model

 \subsubsection{Droop grid-forming inverter}

-The low-order block diagram of a droop control GFM voltage response proposed in \cite{trujillo2025analyticalmodelsfrequencyvoltage} is given in Fig. \ref{fig:Qdroop}. $R_q$ is the Q-V droop coefficient, $T_q$ is the time constant of the inverter voltage response as calculated in \cite{trujillo2025analyticalmodelsfrequencyvoltage}, and $\alpha$ is equal to the system base divided by the rated capacity of the device.
+The low-order block diagram of a droop control GFM voltage response proposed in \cite{trujillo2025analyticalmodelsfrequencyvoltage} is given in Fig. \ref{fig:Qdroop}. $R_q$ is the Q-V droop coefficient, $T_q$ is the time constant of the first-order approximation of the GFM voltage step response, and $\alpha$ is equal to the system base divided by the rated capacity of the inverter.

 In the time-domain, this GFM model can be represented by the single first-order time-invariant linear ODE shown in \eqref{ode_v_gfm}.
 This describes the evolution of $\Delta |V|_i$, the difference between the terminal voltage setpoint and the instantaneous terminal voltage the $i$th GFM in the network, based on the reactive power input disturbance, $\Delta Q_{Gi}$.